Dabbling in Jet Lag

 - Tips for Visiting Alsace

 Strasbourg is the economic and cultural hub of Alsace.
 It also serves as the formal seat of the European Parliament.
 This beautiful, charming city is a true mix of German and French cultures.
 Highlights include the Notre Dame Cathedral, La Petite France, and Parc de l’Orangerie.
 And, if you are visiting in winter, don’t miss the Christmas market!
-Plan to spend at least three days here if you want to take advantage of all Strasbourg has to offer.
+Plan to spend at least three days in Strasbourg if you want to take advantage of all this city has to offer.

 - From Paris: Direct trains from Paris to Strasbourg take roughly 2 hours and there is no shortage of departures.